 Ockham Consulting Pty Ltd

-Kathy Campbell has held executive roles in healthcare over the past 15 years with providers, consulting firms and vendors in Australia and overseas, including as IM & ICT Project Director for the Victorian Comprehensive Cancer Centre and as CIO of UnitingCare Health.
+Kathy Campbell has held executive roles in healthcare over the past 20 years with providers, consulting firms and vendors in Australia and overseas, including as IM & ICT Project Director for the Victorian Comprehensive Cancer Centre and as CIO of UnitingCare Health.
 Kathy now provides consulting assistance to organisations such as Melbourne Genomics Health Alliance, Queensland Genomics Health Alliance, Queensland Health and the Australian Commission on Safety and Quality in Health Care.
-She also served as a non-executive director of one of Australia’s largest not-for-profit hospitals, aged care and community services providers.
+She is also a Non-Executive Director of Brisbane North Primary Health Network and Uniting AgeWell (Vic/Tas).

 Data & Technology Program Manager